SarmaRaniResearchGroup/DnsRunSetup/DNS-Notes.md

 # Introducing particles after fluid flow-field achieved stationarity
 + **Changes to be made to makefile**
 Uncomment the DPARTICLE option.
+Add DTRACK option if you want particle tracking.
 + **Changes to be made to parameters file**
 Change itime_min = IsoDecay in the fluid part.
 Change tau_eta to the averaged value obtained from Isostats.dat from the fluid part run.
 Change Isodecay to the desired value.
-Make sure that the 'initialization_flag' = .true.
+Make sure that the initialization_flag = .true. and restart_flag = .false.
+Change file_flag = .true., if you want to write out S^2 and R^2 data.

 + **Changes to be made to pardata_new.dat file**
 Make sure the desired number of St are listed and value in the second column = NDSIP/StClass in global.f90.
 + **Changes to be made to driver.f90 file**